 Regardless of the bitcoin amount you want to cash out, you are subject to taxation according to the capital gains principles.
 In other words, what you gain while buying and selling bitcoin ought to be taxed.

-If you are an investor or corporate agent looking to cash out millions in bitcoins, get ready for massive taxation.
+If you are an investor or corporate agent looking for how to cash out millions in cryptocurrency, get ready for massive taxation.
 You should consult a tax professional before you can conduct a large OTC cryptocurrency operation.

 Things to keep an eye on before you cash out bitcoin